rurban/smhasher/README.md

 -------

 I added some SSE assisted hashes and fast intel/arm CRC32-C, AES and SHA HW variants.
-See also the old [https://github.com/aappleby/smhasher/wiki](https://github.com/aappleby/smhasher/wiki) and the improved, but unmaintained fork [https://github.com/demerphq/smhasher](https://github.com/demerphq/smhasher).
+See also the old [https://github.com/aappleby/smhasher/wiki](https://github.com/aappleby/smhasher/wiki), the improved, but unmaintained fork [https://github.com/demerphq/smhasher](https://github.com/demerphq/smhasher), and the new improved version SMHasher3 [https://gitlab.com/fwojcik/smhasher3](https://gitlab.com/fwojcik/smhasher3).

 So the fastest hash functions on x86_64 without quality problems are: